kushnertodd/kotlin-programming/README.md

 ## Running the Kotlin Jupyter notebook locally
 The Kotlin Jupyter notebook can be run locally on a PC using Anaconda.

 - Install Anaconda to run Jupyter locally.
-Download Anaconda and do a standard install.
+Download Anaconda and do a standard install for all users.

 https://www.anaconda.com/download

+- Open the Start Menu
+- Select Anaconda3
+- Right-click on Anaconda Prompt and select More, Run as Administrator
+- Run this command

+C:\WINDOWS\system32>conda install kotlin-jupyter-kernel -c jetbrains

-- Download the Kotlin Jupyter notebook.
-Go to this page, select Code and Download Zip.
-Expand the zip into a directory.
+- Download the Kotlin Jupyter notebook, from this page

 https://github.com/kushnertodd/kotlin-programming

+- Select Code and Download Zip
+- Expand the zip into a directory.
 - Select Launch Anaconda Navigator from the Start menu.
 - Select Launch under Jupyter Notebook.
 - Open the file `notebooks/Introduction-to-Kotlin.ipynb` from the directory where you installed the notebook.